IDI-Systems/acre2/docs/wiki/frameworks/vehicle-racks.md

         class AcreRacks {
             class Rack_1 {
-                displayName = "Dashboard Upper";      // Name displayed in the interaction menu componentName = "ACRE_VRC110";        // Able to mount a PRC152 allowedPositions[] = {"driver", {"cargo", 1}}; // Who can configure the radio and open the radio GUI.
+                displayName = "Dashboard Upper";      // Name displayed in the interaction menu shortName = "D.Up";                   // Short name displayed on the HUD.
+Maximum of 5 characters componentName = "ACRE_VRC110";        // Able to mount a PRC152 allowedPositions[] = {"driver", {"cargo", 1}}; // Who can configure the radio and open the radio GUI.
 Same wildcards as the intercom.
 It also allows transmitting/receiving disabledPositions[] = {};